MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Add-JobTrigger.md

 ## INPUTS

+### Microsoft.PowerShell.ScheduledJob.ScheduledJobTrigger

+You can pipe a job trigger to this cmdlet.

-### Microsoft.PowerShell.ScheduledJob.ScheduledJobTrigger, Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition
+### Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition

-You can pipe job triggers or scheduled jobs to `Add-JobTrigger`.
+You can pipe a scheduled job to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES